Lučko Anti-Terrorist Unit: Organisation and specialisations

 Lučko ATU is stationed in Lučko, near Zagreb, the capital of Croatia.
 As of 2015, the unit numbered 130 police officers, most of whom have college education.
 Applicants, who must already be police officers with at least four years of experience, are required to pass a demanding battery of tests, and only around 5% are admitted to a 12-month training regimen necessary to join the unit.
 Like the rest of the Croatian police force, the unit is under command of the Croatian Ministry of the Interior.
 It answers to the Minister of the Interior, and is only deployed on their direct command.

 The unit's specialisations are anti-terrorist actions, actions against organised crime, high-risk arrests, building assaults, hostage situations and negotiations (including aircraft hijackings).
 Lučko ATU also provides police protection to local and visiting state officials, and has done so during visits to Croatia of George W. Bush, Vladimir Putin, Joe Biden, Donald Tusk and Popes John Paul II and Benedict XVI.

+Lučko ATU is a member of the ATLAS Network of European police tactical units, and also trains with American SWAT teams.

+Equipment

 Lučko ATU members are armed with pistols (including models of Croatian firearms manufacturer HS Produkt), submachine guns, assault rifles, shotguns and optionally sniper rifles, and authorised to use armoured cars and helicopters.
 Lučko ATU's air unit, stationed at the Lučko Airport, numbers thirty pilots and mechanics, and the unit is reportedly able to reach any part of Croatia within 30 minutes.
-Lučko ATU is a member of the ATLAS Network of European police tactical units, and also trains with American SWAT teams.

-Notable member
+Notable members

 Professional mixed martial artist Mirko "Cro Cop" Filipović was a member of the Lučko Anti-Terrorist Unit.
 He wore his Croatian special police uniform at press conferences, leading to his mixed martial arts nickname "Cro Cop".

+Robert Zadro (son of Blago Zadro, a notable commander who died during battle of Vukovar), one of the first ATU Lučko members, took part and survived the battle of Vukovar, killed during Battle of Kupres.

-Additionally, seven generals of the Croatian Army were previously members: Slavko Butorac, Miljenko Filipović, Mladen Markač, Mirko Norac, Ante Roso, Željko Sačić and Stanko Sopta.
+Seven generals of the Croatian Army were previously members: Slavko Butorac, Miljenko Filipović, Mladen Markač, Mirko Norac, Ante Roso, Željko Sačić and Stanko Sopta.